This lesson is part of the Beginner Chamorro learning path.

 | In alíligao i yabi gi sanhiyong. | We are looking for the key outside. |

-In this lesson we learned how to add locations to our sentences in Chamorro by using the Location Markers Gi and Giya.
-We also practiced using these location markers in basic past tense and present tense sentences.
+In this lesson we learned how to add locations to our sentences in Chamorro by using the Location Marker “Gi” and The Location Marker “Giya”.
+We practice the core patterns with these location markers and used them in complete sentences.

 If you want additional practice with the examples in this lesson, use this Quizlet Flashcard Deck as a supplementary study tool.

-And that concludes this lesson!
-When you are ready, click the link below to navigate to the next lesson, where you will learn how to give commands with transitive verbs:
+When you are ready, click the link below to continue to the next lesson, where you’ll learn how to tell others what to do in Chamorro:

 Pingback: Basic Actions Part 10: Past Tense – “I stayed” – Lengguahi-ta